mohit-s96/torrent-streamer/Readme.md

 - make main.py executable with `chmod u+x main.py`
 - run `./main.py`
+- run `./main.py --help` for help

+### further enhancement

+This doesn't work on windows so please submit a PR if you like, thanks.

 PS: This is my first time writing python so please correct any issues.
 Thanks.